-Submissions to the IRB are made using our electronic submission system, CAYUSE.
-All affiliates of the College (i.e. you have an @swarthmore email address) have an account that is accessed using SSO.
-Instructions for creating a Study/Submissions, in Cayuse, are available using the Cayuse Researcher Guide.
-Once submitted, the IRB will process the submission and contact the student researcher with any questions or issues.
-If a project is found to involve "more than minimal risk" to participants, the review must be completed at a convened board meeting which takes place once per month during the fall and spring semesters.
+Once the IRB application is submitted, the IRB committee will process the review of the project and will contact the student researcher with any questions or issues.
+If a project is found to be "more than minimal risk," the review of the project must be completed at a convened committee meeting which takes place once per month during the fall and spring semesters.
 Once a project has been approved, the IRB will notify the student in writing.
-Projects must remain compliant with IRB policies and procedures throughout the course of the project and only those research activities specified in the approved IRB submission may be conducted.
+Projects must remain compliant with the IRB policies and procedures throughout the course of the project and only those research activities specified in the approved IRB application should be conducted.